zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-on-wildfly.md

     </module>
     ```

-    For a different database, replace the `resource-root` element for the MySQL `.jar` with the driver JAR for that database (e.g., HSQL, PostgreSQL, etc.).
+    Replace the indicated `resource-root` element with the driver JAR for your database.

 1. Create an `osgi` folder in your [Liferay Home](../../14-reference/01-liferay-home.md) folder.
 Extract the OSGi Dependencies ZIP file that you downloaded into the `[Liferay Home]/osgi` folder.